vergissberlin/blog.andrelademann.de/ckvij1dbj042zvds1g83zhgbq.md

 ![Just say no](https://i.giphy.com/media/Drm4jtLn5SWwFaimGV/giphy.webp)

 In an industry with complex problems, we need people who think and act independently.
-In the Wiki of Netresearch there is an appropriate graphic that describes the company culture well.
+In the wiki of my employer  [Netresearch](https://netresearch.de)  there is an appropriate graphic that describes the company culture well.
 Or the aspired corporate culture as presented self-critically.

 ![Alignment enables autonomy.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1635883368490/H8lBdKCA4.png)